-Benefits are not payable for care provided to relieve general soreness or for conditions that may be expected to improve without treatment.
+Benefits are not payable for care provided to relieve general soreness or for conditions that may be expected to improve without treatment unless such care is determined to be medically necessary.

-Mental or Nervous Disorders.
-Covered services shown below for the treatment of mental or nervous disorders, provided such services offer a reasonable expectation of improvement, and are the lowest level of care consistent with safe medical practice.
+Mental or Nervous Disorders and Substance Abuse.
+Covered services shown below for the treatment of mental or nervous disorders or substance abuse provided such services offer a reasonable expectation of improvement, and are the lowest level of care consistent with safe medical practice.

-- 1. Inpatient hospital services as stated in the "Hospital" provision of this section and services from a residential treatment center. - 2.
-Visits to a day treatment center. - 3.
-Physician visits for outpatient psychotherapy or psychological testing for the treatment of mental or nervous disorders.
-Physician visits for rehabilitative care (such as physical therapy, occupational therapy, or speech therapy) for the treatment of mental or nervous disorders.
+- 1. Inpatient hospital services as stated in the "Hospital" provision of this section, services from a residential treatment center, and visits to a day treatment center. - 2.
+Physician visits during a covered inpatient stay. - 3.
+Physician visits for outpatient psychotherapy or psychological testing or outpatient rehabilitative care (such as physical therapy, occupational therapy, or speech therapy) for the treatment of mental or nervous disorders or substance abuse.